cguertin14/k3supdater/README.md

 ## Usage

-To use `k3supdater`, you'll need to download the binary (TODO: Add download link here) or compile it locally.
+To use `k3supdater`, you'll need to [download the appropriate binary for your machine](https://github.com/cguertin14/k3supdater/releases) or compile it locally.
+It can also be used via docker, using the `quay.io/cguertin14/k3supdater` image.

 Then, you'll be able to run update commands like so:
 ```bash